Force Majeure, Notice of Delay, and No Damages for Delay Sample Clauses

 AutoNDA by SimpleDocs

 Force Majeure, Notice of Delay, and No Damages for Delay.
-Neither party shall be responsible for delays in performance if the delay was beyond that party's control (or the control of its employees, subcontractors or agents).
+Neither party shall be responsible for delays in performance if the delay was beyond that party’s control (or the control of its employees, subcontractors or agents).
 Contractor shall notify KHA in writing of any such delay or potential delay and describe the cause of the delay either (1) within ten (10) calendar days after the cause that creates or will create the delay first arose, if Contractor could reasonably foresee that a delay could occur as a result, or (2) if delay is not reasonably foreseeable, within five (5) calendar days after the date Contractor first had reason to believe that a delay could result.
-Based upon such notice, KHA will give Contractor a reasonable extension of time to perform; provided, however, that KHA may elect to terminate the Contract in whole or in part if KHA determines, in its sole judgment, that such a delay will significantly impair the value of the Contract to KHA.
+Based upon such notice, KHA will give Contractor a reasonable extension of time to perform; provided, however, that KHA may elect to terminate this Contract in whole or in part if KHA determines, in its sole judgment, that such a delay will significantly impair the value of this Contract to KHA.
 Providing notice in strict accordance with this paragraph is a condition precedent to such remedy.
-THE FOREGOING SHALL CONSTITUTE CONTRACTOR'S SOLE REMEDY OR EXCUSE WITH RESPECT TO DELAY.
+THE FOREGOING SHALL CONSTITUTE CONTRACTOR’S SOLE REMEDY OR EXCUSE WITH RESPECT TO DELAY.
 No claim for damages, other than for an extension of time, shall be asserted against KHA.
-Contractor shall not be entitled to an increase in the Contract price or payment of any kind from KHA for direct, indirect, consequential, impact or other costs, expenses or damages, including but not limited to costs of acceleration or inefficiency arising because of delay, disruption, interference, or hindrance from any cause whatsoever.
+Contractor shall not be entitled to an increase in this Contract price or payment of any kind from KHA for direct, indirect, consequential, impact or other costs, expenses or damages, including but not limited to costs of acceleration or inefficiency arising because of delay, disruption, interference, or hindrance from any cause whatsoever.

 Related to Force Majeure, Notice of Delay, and No Damages for Delay